UAE education fund is pledged Dh600m to build 'Dubai's best school'

 Mr Azizi said the donation would be the biggest ever made by the company.

-“This donation will be used in the education sector to build the best school and education centre in Dubai.
+“This donation will be used in the education sector to build the best school and education centre in Dubai," he said, in a video message shared on social media.

 “It will be the best education centre in the region.”